- Explore Your Options

 - Accept that all highly selective schools are reaches.
 Even if you have the best grades in the state, getting accepted to schools such as Harvard and Yale is never a given.
 If you are a top student, apply if those colleges appeal to you.
 But also apply to some backup schools with admission rates above 20 percent.

 - Find "financial safeties."
 Apply to colleges you believe will be affordable, either because their cost of attendance is manageable or because you expect your net price to be reasonable.
-Look for colleges where your grades and scores make you a highly desirable, above-average candidate—and thus more likely to get cost-reducing aid.
+Look for colleges where your grades and scores make you a highly desirable, above-average candidate—and thus more likely to get cost-reducing financial aid.